ameysunu/-Developer-Circles-Community-Challenge/README.md

   document.getElementById("root")
 );
 ```
-Now, if you hit refresh, you'll see an error saying that ``Objects are'nt valid in the DOM``.
+Now, if you hit refresh, you'll see an error saying that ``Objects aren't valid in the DOM``.
 So, how do we fix this now?
 Well the fix is simple, the const time is an object, hence we need to retrieve a String from it, and display it to the webpage.
 So, we can tap into the ``toString()`` property of the object to retrieve the string value from it.

 ```
 ReactDOM.render(